 “Father Winter!”
 Jasper screamed with an intensity that set off both dogs.

 The purported-mythical figure rose to his feet with an air suggesting a personality cozier than his Fair Isle mittens.
 A statement coat with a heroic amount of white fur trim, given how visibly it would be ruined after a single round of his preferred hammy method of entry, expanded on the effect of general snugness he was going for.
 (Ask if that’s real fur, Jo thought to herself.)
 Later, the emotions Jasper felt in that moment would be portrayed pretty accurately by the slow-mo Ken Burns effect Mom planned on applying to her footage.

 Father Winter announced his presence.
 “Ho ho ho!”
-Jo put down her camera to admonish the fourth one for swearing, only to find he’d escaped by self-defenestration.
+Jo put down her camera to admonish the fourth one for swearing, only to realize he’d self-defenestrated.

 The embodiment of Winterfest spirit himself made a big show of shading his eyes with his right hand, looking high and low for something.
 “I heard from a little bird that in this house, there’s a little boy who just had his birthday.”

 “Me!
 That’s me!” said boy clarified, jumping and waving his arms a couple yards from Father Winter’s avoidant face in case the message wasn’t clear enough.
 It landed; the patriarch finally searched the area directly in front of him and reeled back in astonishment.